Detegr/openRBRVR/FAQ.md

   and choose "Update Existing Installation" (make sure the RBRVR and openRBRVR are ticked in the list of components).

-## OpenComposite error: unsupported apptype

-openRBRVR does not work with OpenComposite.
-It has a real OpenXR implementation.
-Please disable OpenComposite when using openRBRVR.

 ### Game just crashes to desktop right away

 - Make sure Light plugin is not enabled.
 This plugin is not compatible with it.